joseeden/joeden/docs/Cybersecurity/004-Threats-and-Attacks/015-Race-Conditions.md

-## Race Conditions
+## Overview

-A software vulnerability where the outcome depends on the timing of the events not matching the developer's intended order.
+Race Conditions is a software vulnerability where the outcome depends on the timing of the events not matching the developer's intended order.

 - Computer is unexpectedly racing itself in the processing of certain types of data.
 - Multiple threads write the same variable in the same memory location simultaneously.